Understanding the disability support and aged care sectors

 Tip: Use our industry filters

-If you are covered by either the SCHADS Award, look out for these boxes on our website, which provide award specific information.
+If you are covered by the SCHADS Award, look out for the blue boxes on our website, which provide award specific information.
 Select the industry that applies for you to get tailored information on the page.

 Our filters give award-specific advice on issues like: